 - The SMF Selection Subscription data is also enhanced with a list of combinations of DNN, S-NSSAI for which traffic switching between the two UEs is applicable along with the selected SMF for the given DNN, S-NSSAI.

-NOTE: How the subscription data is used for session management is further explained in 6.1.x.1.3 and 6.1.x.2.
+NOTE 1: How the subscription data is used for session management is further explained in 6.1.x.1.3 and 6.1.x.2.

+NOTE 2: Whether AM subscription data changes are required will depend on the solution selected for session management.

 Further as explained in clause 6.1.X.1.1, the DualSteer rules provided to the DualSteer device contains a new identifier i.e. "Reg-ID", to identify the 3GPP access leg.
 This identifier may be either allocated by the DualSteer layer and communicated to the network via each UE registered access or alternatively the network may allocate an identifier during UE registration and communicate the "Reg-ID" to the UE which forwards the Reg-ID to the DualSteer layer.
 It is proposed to introduce below enhancements in the registration procedure:

-- When the UE sends the Registration Request, the UE includes an indication that the SUPI is part of a DualSteer device and also includes a "Reg-ID" that is associated with the SUPI (allocated by the DualSteer Layer) in the Registration Request.
+- When the UE sends the Registration Request, the UE includes an indication that the SUPI is located a DualSteer device and also includes a "Reg-ID" that is associated with the SUPI (allocated by the DualSteer Layer) in the Registration Request.
 The "Reg-ID" is then further conveyed by the AMF to the UDM and the UDM stores the "Reg-ID" in the subscriber profile, which is then further used by the network (e.g. PCF or SMF) to generate the DualSteer rules.
 The network (i.e. AMF) also confirms to the UE in Registration Accept whether the network supports the feature; Or

+Editor’s Note: It is FFS whether indication that the SUPI is located in a DualSteer device is needed when the UE provides Reg-ID that already indicates that it is used with a DualSteer device.

 - Alternatively, when the UE sends the Registration Request, the UE includes an indication that the SUPI is part of a DualSteer device.
 If the SUPI has a DualSteer subscription, then the UDM assigns a "Reg-ID" for this registration and provides the "Reg-ID" (along with other subscription data) to the AMF.
 The AMF then conveys the "Reg-ID" to the UE in the Registration Accept.